 What is Dual-Track Agile?

-Dual-track agile is a type of agile development in which the cross-functional product team breaks its daily development work into two tracks: discovery and delivery.
+The definition of dual-track agile is a type of agile development in which the cross-functional product team breaks its daily development work into two tracks: discovery and delivery.

 How Does Dual-Track Agile Work?